adamcockell/surprised-old-heliotrope-5161/readme.md

 # Wired Sensors

 Wired Sensors is a web application that will help users make decisions based on real-time and historical environment sensor data.
-The project will start with data from the NOAA Tides and Currents API (https://tidesandcurrents.noaa.gov/api/) and the World Air Quality Index API (http://aqicn.org/api/).
+The project will start with data from the NOAA Tides and Currents API (https://tidesandcurrents.noaa.gov/api/).

 ### Getting Started